AB Blog

 Flat Nose Concerns?
 Discover the Best Ways to Improve Its Shape

 When it comes to enhancing facial features, the nose often takes center stage.
 A "flat nose," characterized by a low nasal bridge and broader nostrils, is a common concern among many people.
-If you have a flat nose, you may wonder if it’s possible to straighten or refine its shape.
+If you have a low nose bridge, you may wonder if it’s possible to straighten or refine its shape.
 The good news is that there are multiple ways—both surgical and non-surgical—to improve its appearance.
 In this post, we will explore these options, answer common questions, and help you make an informed decision about which approach might be best for you.

 What Makes a Nose Flat?